diegoweb100/homebridge-viessmann-vicare/README.md

 ## 🆕 What's New in v2.0

+- **🌍 Complete Localization Support**: Custom names for all accessories in any language
 - **🛡️ Advanced Rate Limiting Protection**: Intelligent handling of Viessmann API rate limits (429 errors)
 - **💾 Intelligent Cache Management**: Multi-layer caching with configurable TTL for different data types
 - **🔄 Smart Retry Logic**: Exponential backoff with alternative API endpoints